oscarcosta/serverless_demo/README.md

   `$ ibmcloud fn action invoke --blocking handler`

+5. Deploying the action and a trigger via shell script *(the IBM Cloud tooling does not have a deploy tool like Whisk Deploy)*

+  `$ ./deploy.sh --install`

-5. See the actions, edit the code or invoke the action in the "IBM Cloud Functions - Actions" page
+In the "IBM Cloud Functions - Actions" page it is possible to manage all the functions features (actions/apis/triggers/monitoring).

   <https://cloud.ibm.com/functions/actions>